mylittleZ/ePortfolio/README.md

 # Software Engineer

 ## Professional Summary
-As a dedicated and skilled Software Engineer with a passion for innovative solutions and a track record of success at JD.COM and Kingsoft Office, I specialize in front-end development with proficiency in a variety of programming languages and technologies, including JavaScript, Node.js and Java.
-My experience ranges from enhancing security features for large-scale systems to developing engaging, user-centric web modules and interfaces.
-I am currently advancing my expertise with a Master’s in Telecommunication & Information Security at the University of Victoria, aiming to integrate cutting-edge security practices into software development.
-I seek to leverage my deep understanding of web protocols, information Security to contribute to and lead projects that push the boundaries of technology and user experience.
+As a Software Engineer with experience at JD.COM and Kingsoft Office, I focus on front-end development using JavaScript, Node.js, and Java.
+I've improved security for large systems and created user-friendly web interfaces.
+Currently, I'm pursuing a Master's in Telecommunication & Information Security at the University of Victoria to merge advanced security with software development.
+I aim to lead projects that enhance technology and user experience.

 ## Technical Skills
 - **Programming Languages:** JavaScript, Vue.js, Nodejs, Python, Java, HTML/CSS